jariast/obsidian-notes/React/Interviews/System Design/Scalibility/Data Bases.md

 A committed transaction should stay committed even if the system crashes.

 # CAP Theorem
 A DB can't be good at everything, it has to trade something off.
+Generally DBs are good in two things, and must sacrifice the 3rd one.
+For example, NoSQL DBs have fairly good Consistency and Partition-Tolerance, but they must sacrifice Availability, because they usually have a Master Node that acts as Single Point of Failure.

 ## Consistency
 How fast can newly written data be retrieved?
 If I write data, how long does it take to move through all my shards?